 Gavin heard the arrows wizzing over his head from the archers in the rear and saw the line of horseman charging toward him.
 He anchored his pike in the ground, one of thirty men whose job it was to hold the line.
 As the line of calvary reached him, he felt the pike bend as it absorbed the weight of the horse driven onto it.
 The horse’s rider jumped off and drew his weapon.
 Gavin quickly dropped the now-useless pike and drew his own sword…

-Japanese Samurai carried Katanas as sidearms, similar to how officers in the west often carried swords even after the event of firearms.
+Japanese Samurai carried Katanas as sidearms, similar to how officers in the west often carried swords, even after the event of firearms.
 It was a mark of identity and not normally used as a primary weapon.
-However, it was a secondary weapon that could be used in a pinch if the main weapon were damaged or destroyed, thus it was made to be easy to draw and strike with one fluid motion.
+However, it served as a secondary weapon that could be used in a pinch if the main weapon were damaged or destroyed.
+Thus, it was made to be easy to draw and strike with one fluid motion.

 Soldiers in Japan wore uniforms that were made mostly of cloth or leather, with not much metal, at least until the introduction of guns.
-Relatively shortly after firearms were introduced by the Portuguese, Japan entered a peaceful period and duels became more common that actual fights.
-Because of this, the Katana was used mainly against lightly armed or unarmed opponents, and its design reflected that.
+Relatively shortly after firearms were introduced by the Portuguese, Japan entered a peaceful period and duels became more common than actual fights.
+Because of this, the Katana was used mainly against lightly armoured or unarmoured opponents, and its design reflected that.